agneshew/Library/README.md

 ## Setup
 Go to http=//localhost:8080/h2-console to see database

-## Api Documentation
+## Documentation

-Go to http://localhost:8080/swagger-ui.html#/ to see documentation
+Go to http://localhost:8080/swagger-ui.html#/ to see API documentation

 ## Endpoints
 * GET - get all books "http=//localhost:8080/api/books"